ons-ou/etl/readMe.md

     2. If they are both the same stops workflow

-    3. If not, gets the last saved date in the element table (if no table exists then uses STAR_DATE in etl_utils) and starts extraction fr that date upto LAST_ZIP_DATE (Also in utils extracted from site: year of first row of table in site)
+    3. If not, gets the last saved date in the element table (if no table exists then uses STAR_DATE in etl_utils, does not take into consideration the data extracted from selenium since it's missing values) and starts extraction fr that date upto LAST_ZIP_DATE (Also in utils extracted from site: year of first row of table in site)

     4. Transforms and loads data into database